FarcicalPopsicle/rentme/README.md

 ## About

-RentMe. is a web application that allows a user to look for items to rent according to location and availability.
-Examples: 1) user books a surf trip to San Diego.
-Instead of paying for the cost of transporting a surfboard on a plane, they use RentMe. to look for a board in San Diego for the specific dates of their trip.
-2) User has items they are not currently using, e.g., tent, bike, party costumes, storage space, etc., which they can make available on RentMe.
+RentMe. is a web application that allows a user to rent items from other users in their location and availability.
+Going on trip and want to bicycle around, but don't want to ship your bicycle?
+Rent one from someone in the are!
+Alternatively, have an item (e.g., tent, bike, party costumes, etcetera) that is just taking up space in the garage?
+Use RentMe. to make money on it by renting it out!

-## RentMe is built using:
+## RentMe Tech:

 Front-End: Angular.js + Angular Material
 Back-End: Node + Express
-Database: mySQL
+Database: MySQL

 Front-End files are organised according to views / templates, Back-End files are organised according to functionality (controllers, models, etc.).

-## User journey:
+## User Journey:

 Below is an illustration of a potential user journey.
 For some parts, steps do not necessarily follow each other.